lenkite/osgi-web-deploy/README.md

 ## Description
 An OSGi compliant set of bundles with the following features:
 - Deploy Servlet Bundle that leverages RFC 1867 Upload of artifacts using the Servlet 3.0 API and deploys bundle artifacts.
 This servlet can be the target of an `multipart-formdata` form.
-Currently only upload of bundle artifacts is possible.
-Will be extended to support OSGi subsystem artifacts in the future.
+Currently only deploy of bundle artifacts is possible.
+Can be extended to support OSGi subsystem artifacts in the future.
-- Deploy Servlet provides JSON based REST API that exposes metadata about uploaded bundles.
+- Deploy Servlet provides JSON based REST API that also metadata about uploaded bundles.
   The metadata is simplistic at the moment:
-	- 'name' 		 File name
+	- `name` 	     	 File name
-	- 'md5' 		 MD5 hash of uploaded artifact
+	- `md5` 		     MD5 hash of uploaded artifact _NOT PRESENT CURRENTLY_
-	- 'timestamp' 	 Timestamp
+	- `modifyTime`   Last modified time of artifact.
+Looks for `Bnd-LastModified` header if present.
+                   Falls back to `MANIFEST.MF` modification time if not present. (which obviously is inaccurate)
-	- 'size' 		 Artifact File size in bytes
+	- `size` 		     Artifact File size in bytes
-	- 'url'			 Resource Url
+	- `url`			     Resource URL
-	- 'directory'	 If resource is a directory
-	- 'symbolicName' Symbolic name if artifact is an OSGi bundle or OSGi subystem
+	- `symbolicName` Symbolic name if artifact is an OSGi bundle or OSGi subystem
-	- 'coordinate'   Can be null.
-This is a composite object that consists of three fields: {groupId, artifactId, version}.
+	- `coordinate`   Can be unspecified.
+This is a maven coordinate string.
+                   The _maven BND plugin_ puts the maven POM in a subdirectory of `META-INF`.
+                   If present this file is parsed for maven coordinates.
-	- 'state'        If uploaded artifact is OSGI bundle, this is the OSGI bundle state in the runtime container.
+	- `state`        If uploaded artifact is OSGI bundle and has been deployed in the OSGi runtime, this is the OSGI bundle state in the runtime container.
-	- 'deployTime'   Time when some client last deployed this artifact in UTC milliseconds.
+	- `uploadTime`   Time when some client last uploaded this artifact in UTC milliseconds.
 - Separate Deploy WAB that provides a simple very simple form upload UI and exposes Deploy Servlet.
 Deploy Servlet is in a separate bundle from the WAB to allow users to leverage the deploy servlet independent of the web-app.
 (WABS are generally highly environment specific).
 - Deploy WAB Currently does not have any role set.
 You can add roles and login configs to the web.xml yourself if you choose to use this WAB.
-- Deploy WAB context path is '/deploy'.
+- Deploy WAB context path is `/deploy`.
 - Deploy client bundle that provides an API to scan local  directory and upload all changed artifacts to the upload WAB.
 Timestamps are preserved.
 - Upload client shell script that leverages the upload client bundle and is invokable from the command line.

 ## Quick Start

 * [Download the latest release](https://provideCentralMavenLink)
-* Clone the repo: `git clone https://github.com/lenkite/osgi-http-upload` and build with Maven 3.0.4+.
+* Clone the repo: `git clone https://github.com/lenkite/osgi-http-upload` and build with Maven 3.0.5+.

 ## Deploy WAB UI